 (c) Prisoners bringing civil rights actions under 42 U.S.C. § 1983.
 Care should be taken to ensure that a prisoner is not denied the appointment of counsel due to the mislabelling of the prisoner's action as "civil rights" when the proceedings could also be considered as seeking relief under 28 U.S.C. § 2254.

 (d) Administrative proceedings before the U.S. Citizenship and Immigration Services (USCIS), removal or deportation proceedings before the Immigration Court, review of the Immigration Court's decision by the Board of Immigration Appeals, and judicial review by the federal courts of appeals of petitions for review from these administrative decisions.
 But see: § 210.20.30 (ancillary matters) and § 210.20.20(a)(2) (habeas corpus cases).

-(b) In these cases, the court appoints counsel under the standard set forth in 28 U.S.C. § 1875(d)(1), which does not require a finding of financial eligibility.
+(b) In these cases, the court appoints counsel under the standard provided in 28 U.S.C. § 1875(d)(1), which does not require a finding of financial eligibility.

 (c) The court will appoint a private attorney, who may be a member of the CJA panel and should have employment law experience.
 A federal defender should not be appointed.

-(d) The court should use Form CJA 20 (Appointment of and Authority to Pay Court-Appointed Counsel) for the appointment and pay counsel "to the extent provided by [the CJA]," 28 U.S.C. § 1875(d)(1), and the CJA Guidelines.
+(d) The court should use the eVoucher system and Form CJA 20 (Appointment of and Authority to Pay Court-Appointed Counsel) for the appointment and pay counsel "to the extent provided by [the CJA]," 28 U.S.C. § 1875(d)(1), and the CJA Guidelines.